AppliedMachineLearningNBI/AppliedML2022/docs/install_instruction_python.md

 Normally, different sets of packages (or different package versions) may be required depending on a project.
 The safe practice for working with python is to work in different environments.
 Your project for the next two months is __Applied Machine Learning__ and below are the instructions for creating a virtual environment called `appml`.

-You can either install packages yourself (see the list below) or by running a configuration file we provide: [appml.yml](./docs/appml.yml).
+You can either install packages yourself (see the list below) or by running a configuration file we provide.

 **Installation**:

-* Download the file.
+* Download the file [appml.yml](./appml.yml) (click the link --> click 'Raw' at the top right --> right-click anywhere --> 'Save As' --> save with the correct file name).

 * Navigate to the file location in the terminal and type:

   `conda env create -f appml.yml`